opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 ---
 layout: default
-title: Model serving framework
+title: Model-serving framework
 has_children: false
 nav_order: 110
 ---

-# Model serving framework
+# Model-serving framework

-ML commons supports the ability to serve custom models and use those models to make inferences.
-For those who want to run their PyTorch deep-learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.
+ML Commons allows you to serve custom models and use those models to make inferences.
+For those who want to run their PyTorch deep learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.

-This page outlines the steps required to upload a custom model and run with the ML Commons plugin.
+This page outlines the steps required to upload a custom model and run it with the ML Commons plugin.

 ## Prerequisites

 To upload a custom model to OpenSearch, you need to prepare it outside of your OpenSearch cluster.
-You can use a current model or train a new model depending on your needs.
+You can use a pretrained model, like one from [Huggingface](https://huggingface.co/), or train a new model in accordance with your needs.

 ### Model support

-As of OpenSearch 2.4, the model serving framework only supports text embedding models without GPU acceleration.
+As of OpenSearch 2.4, the model-serving framework only supports text embedding models without GPU acceleration.

 ### Model format

 To use a model in OpenSearch, you'll need to export the model into a portable format.
-As of 2.4, OpenSearch only supports [torchscript](https://pytorch.org/docs/stable/jit.html) format.
+As of Version 2.4, OpenSearch only supports the [TorchScript](https://pytorch.org/docs/stable/jit.html) format.

+Furthermore, files must be saved as zip files before upload.
+Therefore, to ensure that ML Commons can upload your model, compress your TorchScript file before uploading.
+You can download an example file [here](https://github.com/opensearch-project/ml-commons/blob/2.x/ml-algorithms/src/test/resources/org/opensearch/ml/engine/algorithms/text_embedding/all-MiniLM-L6-v2_torchscript_sentence-transformer.zip).

 ### Model size

-Most deep-learning models are over 100 MBs, making it difficult to fit the model into a single document.
-OpenSearch splits the model file into smaller chunks to store in a model index.
-When allocating ML or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.
+Most deep learning models are over 100 MBs, making it difficult to fit the model into a single document.
+OpenSearch splits the model file into smaller chunks to be stored in a model index.
+When allocating machine learning (ML) or data nodes for your OpenSearch cluster, be aware of the size of your model to prevent any downtime when making inferences.

 ## Upload model to OpenSearch